ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`name`

 Sets the balancer cluster's title.
-This parameter will also set the title of the conf.d file.
+This parameter also sets the title of the conf.d file.

 #####`proxy_set`